Seirdy/seirdy.one/content/posts/website-best-practices.md

 <a href="https://seirdy.one/misc/website_colors_large.png">
 {{< picture name="website_colors" alt="This page with a grey background behind black/grey headers and white-on-white code snippets" >}}
 </a>

+<p>{{% indieweb-person first-name="Chris" last-name="Siebenmann" url="https://utcc.utoronto.ca/~cks/" %}} describes this in more detail in <a href="https://utcc.utoronto.ca/~cks/space/blog/web/AWebColoursProblem">AWebColoursProblem</a>.
+In short: when setting colors, always set both the foreground and the background color.
+Don't set just one of the two.</p>

 ### Dark themes